-The Business Platinum Card® from American Express may be costly, but the “perks add up super fast,” Zablow said.
+The cards may be costly, but the “perks add up super fast,” Zablow said.
 If you do the math and utilize many of the benefits provided by your card, they can help offset the annual fee.

 However, there are still some charge cards available with annual fees ranging from $0 to $295.

 Can’t carry a balance month to month.
 Charge cards aren’t ideal for business owners who struggle with cash flow, since cardholders are required to pay statement balances in full each month.
 However, Amex does offer the Pay Over Time option that allows you to carry a balance with interest on purchases of $100 or more.

 No special financing periods.
 Charge cards lack introductory 0% APR periods that are characteristic of many business credit cards.
-So you’ll miss out on financing new purchases with credit cards like The Blue Business® Plus Credit Card from American Express that offers an intro 0% on purchases for 12 months from date of account opening (after, 13.24% - 19.24% Variable APR).
+So you’ll miss out on financing new purchases, as you can with credit cards like The Blue Business® Plus Credit Card from American Express, which offers an intro 0% on purchases for 12 months from date of account opening (after, 13.24% - 19.24% Variable APR).

 Charge card or credit card: Which is right for my business?

 Businesses just starting out may be better off with a traditional credit card that may offer special financing and no or low annual fees.
 These cards can help get your business up and running, especially when you don’t have a stable cash flow and may need to carry a balance month to month.

-Zablow said he started out with several business credit cards, but now exclusively uses his charge card, The Business Platinum Card® from American Express.
+Zablow said he started out with several business credit cards, but now exclusively uses his The Business Platinum Card® from American Express.